mertakl/poll-app/README.md

 ```shell
 npm run e2e
 ```
 A new browser window will open.
-From that window click on poll.spec.ts.
+From that window, click on poll.spec.ts.
 Another window will open and tests will run.